Where-To-Live Reports contain up to 21 measurements.

 Not all aspects of a town matter to everyone.

-- Your family may have no school-age members for whom a declining quality of education matters, no asthmatics whom poor air quality and pollen will hurt.
+- Your family may have no school-age members for whom a declining quality of education matters, no asthmatics affected by poor air quality and pollen.

-- You may be young and healthy with the quality of healthcare low on your list.
+- You may be young and healthy with the quality of healthcare low among your priorities.

-- Some people won’t bike or use public transport even if they can.
+- Some people can’t or won’t bike or use public transport.

 - Retirees aren’t usually concerned with employment opportunities, at least for themselves.